nottoseethesun/x-server-web/README.md

 Code style: Everything standard, and especially, whitespace instead of tabs.

 Send your clojurescript pull request, and if interested, request to be a committer.

+# License

+See the `LICENSE.txt` file in the top-level of the project directory.